mfeemster/keysharp/README.md

 * When creating a reference to an enumerator with a call to `obj.OwnProps()`, you must pass `true` to the call to make it return both the name and value of each returned property.
 	+ This is done implicitly when calling `obj.OwnProps()` in a `for` loop declaration based on the number of variables declared. i.e. `Name` is name only, `Name,Val` is name and value.
 	+ `ObjOwnProps()` takes an optional second argument which is a boolean.
 Passing `True` means return name and value, passing `False` or empty means return name only.
+* Menu items, whether shown or not, have no impact on threading.

 ###	Syntax: ###
+* `Peristent` is a function and therefore must be called like either a function `Persistent()` or as a directive like `#Persistent`.
 * The syntax used in `Format()` is exactly that of `string.Format()` in C#, except with 1-based indexing.
 Traditional AHK style formatting is not supported.
 	+ Full documentation for the formatting rules can be found [here](https://learn.microsoft.com/en-us/dotnet/api/system.string.format).
 * In AHK, when applied to a power operation, the unary operators apply to the entire result.
 So `-x**y` really means `-(x**y)`.